MadhbhavikaR/Oreilly-kata-mavericks/README.md

 - **Analytical Insights**: Gather and present analytical data from users' trips, allowing 'Road Warrior' to identify travel trends and preferences.

-- **Seamless Integration**: Seamlessly integrate with established travel systems like SABRE and APOLLO with the flexibility to integrate with additional systems with minimal effort.
+- **Seamless Integration**: Seamlessly integrate with established travel systems like Sabre and Apollo with the flexibility to integrate with additional systems with minimal effort.

-- **Internationalization**
+- **Internationalization**: We should be able to view the application in different locales and if possible pull in the foreign exchange rates from the base location of the user to his travel destination.
+Additionally, we can show things to visit in destination based on feeds from trip-advisors and other such aggregation portals.

 ### Non Functional Requirement

- The following NFRs are identified after carefule consideration of the business requirement
+The following NFRs are identified after careful consideration of the business requirement:
  - User Volume:
-    - Support a user base of 2 million active users per week.
+    - Support a user base of *2 million* active users per week.
-    - Accommodate a total of 15 million user accounts
+    - Accommodate a total of *15 million* user accounts
  - Availability:
     - Ensure a high level of availability with a target of 99.999%.
  - Data Privacy :
     - Ensure compliance with General Data Protection Regulation (GDPR) requirements.
  - Performance:
-    - Achieve an 800ms or faster response time on web applications.
+    - Achieve an *800ms* or faster response time on web applications.
-    - Achieve a first contentful paint time of under 1.4 seconds on mobile devices.
+    - Achieve a first contentful paint time of under *1.4 seconds* on mobile devices.
     - Refresh app content within 5 minutes to provide users with the latest updates.
  - Security:
     - Implement robust security measures, including Access Control Lists (ACLs), to safeguard the system's data and functionality

-    These NFRs cover critical aspects of the solution's architecture, including user scalability, availability, data privacy, performance, and security, and should guide the design and development of the system
+These NFRs cover critical aspects of the solution's architecture, including user scalability, availability, data privacy, performance, and security, and should guide the design and development of the system.

----

-# Setting the Stage
+## Setting the Stage

-## Actors, Actions, and Scenarios
+### Actors, Actions, and Scenarios
 The following section outlines the important actors, their actions, and the primary scenarios that will guide the architecture of the Road Warrior.

-### Actors and Actions
+#### Actors and Actions
 <table border="1">
   <tr>
     <th>Actor</th>
     <th>Actions</th>
   </tr>
   <tr>
-    <td>User</td>
+    <td>User / Traveller </td>
     <td>* Registration / Onboarding <br>
         * Updates user profile <br>
-        * Organizes their trip</td>
+        * Manages their trip</td>
   </tr>
   <tr>
     <td>Administrator</td>